 The Mango Inn is a garden oasis, located in a quiet neighborhood of Utila.
 Tucked away in a lush, tropical environment with a restaurant and pool onsite, the Mango offers a variety of accommodations from backpacker dormitories to private cabins.
 In conjunction with the Utila Dive Centre, the hotel offers all inclusive packages for their private rooms and cabins, using a dedicated dive boat at the shop.
 A courtesy van will pick up and drop off divers daily for the 2 tank morning dives located at the Dive Centre a few minutes drive away.
 This bustling shop caters to a variety of scuba enthusiasts.
 One of the 5 boats in the fleet will be waiting for the Mango Inn’s resort guests with experienced instructors as your guides.
 This a great option for experiencing the Utila’s unique vibe and interacting with the island community in an all inclusive package!

 This is the Bay Islands only liveaboard.
-Owned and operated by local businessman Troy Bodden (also of Laguna Beach Resort), the Utila Aggressor ll is was recently introduced as newest yacht in the Aggressor fleet.
+Owned and operated by local businessman Troy Bodden (also of Laguna Beach Resort), the Caribbean Pearl ll was formerly the Utila Aggressor.
 This is truly a divers paradise.
-Eat, Sleep, Dive is the company motto and this is exactly what you do on a liveaboard.
-The Utila Aggressor visits Utila, Roatan, and occasionally Cayos Cuchinos including several seamounts in beween islands that are rarely dived by local shops.
+Eat, Sleep, Dive is exactly what you do on a liveaboard.
+The Caribbean Pearl visits Utila, Roatan, and Cayos Cuchinos including several seamounts in between islands that are rarely dived by local shops.
+This luxury yacht is also available for private charters, meaning you set the itinerary.
 If diving is a passion a liveaboard might be for you.
-And if you are a connesuer of liveaboards your stay on the world class Utila, Aggressor will not disappoint.
+And if you are a connoisseur of liveaboards your stay on the world class Utila, Caribbean Pearl II will not disappoint.